obx sandbar living monthly market update

 SINGLE FAMILY RESIDENTIAL:

-• New listing inventory for October was up 10% versus September
+• New listing inventory for December was down 47.4% versus November

-• As a comparison, new listings for October ‘25 were up 21% versus October ‘24
+• As a comparison, new listings for December ‘25 were down 21% versus December ‘24

-• October residential sales volume vs. September was flat (up less than 1%)
+• December residential sales volume vs. November was up almost 35%

-• Active listings are down 2.4% versus September
+• Active listings are down almost 13% versus November

 • As we’ve said before, it’s critical for sellers to price and position your home correctly from the outset.
 What does that mean?
 Follow the comparable sales and trends for your specific neighborhood and follow your trusted agent’s guidance on staging and making your home as attractive as possible to buyers.
 If you think selling is in your future, please don’t hesitate to contact me to discuss your options.
-While it may be tempting to wait until the spring market to list, there are great reasons to get your home on the market and in front of buyers soon than later!
+While the weather outside might still be frightful, make no mistake - the spring selling season has arrived on the Outer Banks!
+It’s the perfect time to get ahead of the market if you’re considering selling.

 • For our buyers, keep in mind that if you’re waiting for a price reduction on your dream home, there’s a good chance that others are, too, and you might still wind up in multiple offers on a home that’s been on the market a while!